bhm/noflipqlo/README.markdown

 	 */

 ----------------------------------
-##Whats that?
+##What's that?
 ----------------------------------
-It's Open Source port of Fliqlo screensaver for Windows and OSX platforms.
+It's Open Source implementation of Fliqlo screensaver that's available for Windows and OSX platforms.
 It uses SDL libraries to draw.
 Ever seen a flip clock?
 No. Google one out.
 Freaky technology.